I love reading stitch patterns, well actually looking at them. I can spend hours flipping through the pages imagining

 The pattern repeat is P3, K1 (the multiple of 4 sts) all the way across your needle and the extra stitch is the K1 at the beginning.

 K1, (P3, K1) 3 times.
-(It means the same thing.
-You will knit 1 stitch and then work what's in the brackets 3 times across your row.
-(You are knitting the pattern repeat which is the multiple of 4 sts)
+It means the same thing.
+You'll knit 1 stitch and then work what's in the brackets 3 times across your row.
+You're knitting the pattern repeat which is the multiple of 4 sts.

 Once again the extra stitches (no matter how many there may be) are not part of the actual stitch pattern.

 Reading stitch patterns took me a while to understand and I'll tell ya, it was so frustrating so I really hope that this helps you.